sassdawe/hnd3884.github.io/_posts/en.md

 After detailed analysis, the exploit steps are summarized as follows:
 1. Create an infopath list on the site.
 2. Open the form to create a new item on the list, save the __itemId__ from the response.
-3. Attachment file contains the payload on that item, but don't press save so that the session state is kept in the database.
+3. Attachment file contains the payload on that item, but don't press save so that the session state can be kept in the database.
-4. Put the itemId information obtained from step 2 into the request sent to FormServerAttachments.aspx, save the __attachmentId__ information from the response.
+4. Put the __itemId__ information obtained from step 2 into the request sent to FormServerAttachments.aspx, save the __attachmentId__ information from the response.
 5. Include __attachmentId__ in the request to trigger deserialize in ChartPreviewImage.

 ## Permission
 By default, a normal account has permission to create sub-sites and that account will have full permissions on the new site.
-Therefore, to exploit the bug, we only need an account with lowest permissions.
+Therefore, we only need an account with default permissions to exploit the vulnerability.

 ## Proof of Concept
 [https://youtu.be/1Ckjh-uuNu4](https://youtu.be/1Ckjh-uuNu4)